 Who is this site for?

-As I pointed out just before this site was initially created due to a passion of celebrities and their resting places.
+As I pointed out just before this site was initially created due to a passion for celebrities and their resting places.

 So, if you are curious as to where your favorite movie star is buried then this site is for you.